 A ritual caster may be aided by up to four additional casters.
-These assistants must have purchased enough levels in the ritual skill to cast the ritual in question.
 Each assistant lowers the difficulty rating by 1, but assistants must also flip their cards as well!
 Whereas the caster of the ritual sits in the center of the circle upon the Tempus symbol, the assistants must choose one of the other four Paradyne points along the outside of the ritual to sit next to.
 There can be a maximum of four assistance, one for each paradyne symbol.
+In order to assist with a ritual, the character must have at least one skill in the ritual skill block being used, and of the same school of magic.